coreinfrastructure/best-practices-badge/doc/implementation.md

 If you're adding/removing fields (including criteria), be sure to also edit
 <app/views/projects/_form.html.erb> (to determine where to display it).
-You may also want to edit the README file, which includes a summary of the criteria.
+You may also want to edit the README.md file, which includes a summary of the criteria.

 When adding or removing fields, or when renaming